goldcoin/goldcoin/README.md

 Goldcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-The network capacity is 1,120 Tx/s with 2-min confirmations.
+The network capacity is 1,120 Tx/s with 2-min confirmations and 32 MB blocks.
 The network is SegWit-free and 0-Conf is fully supported.

 For more information, as well as an immediately useable, binary version of the Goldcoin Core software, see [https://www.goldcoinproject.org](https://www.goldcoinproject.org).